ReCodEx/api/README.md

 	* Default single hardware group which might be used for workers
 	* Pipelines for runtime environments which can be used when building exercises

+## Configuration

+The API can be configured in `config.neon` and `config.local.neon` files in `app/config` directory of the API project source tree.
+The first file is predefined by authors and should not be modified.
+The second one is not present and could be created by copying `config.local.neon.example` template in the config directory.
+Local configuration have higher precedence, so it will override default values from `config.neon`.

+Descriptions of particular config items are managed in static global config file in form of comments.
+Global `config.neon` should never be changed, local changes should be made to `config.local.neon`.

 ## Web Server Setup

 The simplest way to get started is to start the built-in PHP server in the root directory of your project: